FrancescoAlosa/francescoalosa.github.io/_pages/about.md

 I am a postdoctoral researcher in economics at University Paris Dauphine-PSL and a member of the Uppsala Center for Fiscal Studies (UCFS).
+I received my PhD in July 2024 from the University of Bologna.

 I am joining the University of Lisbon-ISEG as an Assistant Professor (non-tenure track) in September 2025.

-I received my PhD in economics from the University of Bologna in 2024.

 **Research areas**: Public Economics and Labour economics, both from a theoretical and empirical perspective.